-Phil Green and Brent Ewing
+Phil Green\ and Brent Ewing

 Ward and Kellis (Reports, 28 September 2012, p.
 1675; published online 5 September 2012) found altered patterns of human polymorphism in biochemically active but non-mammalianconserved genomic regions relative to control regions and interpreted this as due to lineage-specific purifying selection.
-We find on cleser inspection of their data that the polymorphism trends are primarily attributable to mutational variation and technical artifacts rather than selection.
+We find on closer inspection of their data that the polymorphism trends are primarily attributable to mutational variation and technical artifacts rather than selection.

-of read depth, for non-ENCODE SNPs.
+Fig. 1.
+Variation in 1000 Genomes read depth (totaled over 59 Yoruban individuals) and its impact on DAF.
+(A) Read-depth distribution for SNPs in neutral control (non-ENCODE) and ENCODE target regions.
+(B) DAF as a function of read depth, for non-ENCODE SNPs.
 DAF decreases with increasing depth, due to increasing sensitivity to detect rare variants; the reverse trend at depths above 300 likely reflects the presence of spurious "paralogue-collapse" SNPs .